Hatchet Python V1 Migration Guide

 Introductory Example

-First, a simple example of how to define a workflow with the V1 SDK:
+First, a simple example of how to define a task with the V1 SDK:

 The API has changed significantly in the V1 SDK.
 Even in this simple example, there are some notable highlights: